If you're considering the best merchant services for your business you'll more than likely want the ability to take

-Square (previously known as Square Payments Processing) is a merchant service designed to “start selling fast”.
+Square offers a merchant service designed to “start selling fast”.
 It will attract smaller and new businesses starting out with its promise of quick setup, no long term contracts and no monthly fees, and even includes a free mag-stripe reader.

 Square offers a robust feature set including being able to send invoices (even from a mobile device) to customers for payment, storing the card information for regular customers, plus support for third-party e-commerce platforms such as Wix and Ecwid.
 It also boasts the ability to take keyed-in payments directly via the Square Virtual Terminal without a card reader, and an offline mode for those occasions when an internet connection is not available.